sejinniemma/EmmaPortfolio/README.md

 - so we should remember previous one by making new variable.

 ### bug💥
-- As soon as the page loaded 'testimonial' navbar menu items was selected.
+- As soon as the page loaded 'testimonial' navbar menu item was selected.
-- when I debugged, intersectionRatio : 0.
+- when I debugged, intersectionRatio was zero.
-- It means some sections are paged out.
+- It means some sections are paged out as soon as page loaded.
 - so I gave condition (intersectionRatio > 0)

 ### 3. When scrolling, excute intersection observer